carolinee228/FOSS4G-Access-To-Services/README.md

 ## 💡 Workshop Steps: Interactive Analysis

 After completing the setup, launch QGIS from your configured terminal and open the Python Console (**Plugins -> Python Console**).
 You will now run each of the following code blocks one by one.
+You can do this by pasting directly into the python console, or clicking the **Show editor** button, pasting into the editor panel, then clicking the **Run Script** button.

 ### Step 1: Set Up the Environment